tymyrddin/purple/source/docs/distribution-networks/observable-semantics/engineering-and-change/engineering-workstation-artifacts.md

 before they are deployed to devices.
 All of this activity is logged: the Git history shows commits and who made them, the tools log when projects are opened and modified.

-Unauthorised activity on a project file would appear as edits without version-control commits, edits by unexpected users, or edits followed by immediate deployment without testing or review.
+Unauthorised activity on a project file leaves edits with no version-control commit, edits by unexpected users, or edits followed by immediate deployment without testing or review.
 If an engineering workstation's version-control log shows that a critical relay project was never committed (changes made but not saved to version control), those changes exist only in the working directory and are at risk of being lost or forgotten.
 If a project